ardalis/ardalis-com-gatsby/src/pages/blog/you-should-blog.md

 In today's digital age, your online presence is more important than ever.
 A blog is a fantastic way to showcase your expertise, interests, and *unique voice*.
 Imagine someone Googles your name and finds a collection of high-quality, insightful content that you've created.
 That's a powerful personal brand!

 A well-maintained blog can open doors to job opportunities, speaking engagements, and collaborations that you might not have anticipated.
 It positions you as an authority in your field and sets you apart from others in the industry.
 It also is an excellent way to establish *trust*.
 Having an online presence where you share information about yourself and your expertise in a curated and professional manner is a great way to develop an audience who, over time, will begin to feel like *they know you* - even though you've never met!
 Think about some of the folks in our industry you've hard, seen, or read content from and you'll know what I mean.
-Yes, things like videos and podcasts can provide an even closer experience in this regard, but publishing text is usually a much easier thing for developers to dip their toe into than podcasting or YouTube/TikTok...
+Videos and podcasts can provide an even closer connection.
+However, publishing text is often a much easier entry point for developers than jumping into podcasting or YouTube/TikTok...

 Why do you care about your personal brand?
 Maybe you're not a consultant or independent developer, but rather you just work at a regular job for some company.
 That's fine, but perhaps you've noticed that many of those regular jobs keep encountering sweeping and often completely unexpected layoffs in the last few years.
 If, and hopefully not, but if you were to be impacted by such an event, would you rather be trying to find a new position as a relatively unknown entity (along side everyone else applying for similar positions)?
 Or would you rather write a blog post announcing your newfound availability and, with a large enough audience, have some confidence that someone would **reach out to you** with an opportunity to talk about a role in their organization?